8 Tips For Awesome Skills Management

 3. Avoid Complexity

-When implementing the system, start with only those skills that are critical to the success of the business and allow your skills list to grow over time.
+When implementing the system, start with only those skills that are critical to the success of the business.
+In addition, allow your skills list to grow over time.
 There’s no need to try to capture every possible skill that may be related to the business all at once.

 You can also avoid complexity by using a step by step approach when setting up your skills management system.
 These systems usually come packed with many features that may require time and effort to setup, and if you try to implement them all at once, you may get lost in the huge amount of work involved.
 It is best to start from one feature and expand from there.